Design it. Sell it. We print it.

 • Standard size for the design file: 100 MB (JPG, PNG) or 20 MB (SVG)

-Let’s forget about the standard width or correct placement for a second.
-AOP completely takes over the design space on a t-shirt by covering the entire garment’s surface with the same design.
+Let’s forget about the standard width and placement for a second.
+AOP completely takes over the design space on a t-shirt, making the entire garment’s surface your print location.
 Create repeated patterns or upload a single large design from seam to seam.
+Just account for all the seams, zippers, buttons, and collars to guarantee the perfect placement of your design.

 Printing requirements: